-- Model the distribution of X in each of the classes separately, and then use Bayes theorem to flip things around and obtain Pr(Y | X) - When we use normal (Gaussian) distributions for each class, this leads to linear or quadratic discriminant analysis.
-However, this approach is quite general, and other distributions can be used as well
+- Model the distribution of X in each of the classes separately, and then use Bayes theorem to flip things around and obtain Pr(Y|X) - When we use normal (Gaussian) distributions for each class, this leads to linear or quadratic discriminant analysis.
+Other distributions can be used as well!